SkyWalkerGhost/laravel-searchable/README.md

     ->paginate(15);
 ```

 > **Recommendation:** Call `builder()` at the **end of the chain**, after all package methods have been applied.
-Calling it earlier will return a plain Eloquent builder, meaning you will lose access to the package's custom methods for any later calls.
+Calling it earlier will return a plain Eloquent builder, meaning you will lose access to the package's custom methods for any subsequent calls.

 ---